Go to the main content

 The Explanation Trap

 "I was exhausting myself," Priya told me, nearly three years after that first potluck.
-We sat in a coffee shop in the same neighborhood where she'd found her community.
+We were sitting at a coffee shop near Venice Beach — I'd flown up to Portland to meet her but she happened to be visiting L.A. that week, so we ended up talking in my neighborhood instead.
 "Every interaction required a preamble.
-I felt like I had to hand someone a fact sheet about my divorce, my move, my dietary choices, my current mental state—before I could actually just, like, exist near them."
+I felt like I had to hand someone a fact sheet about my divorce, my move, my dietary choices, my current mental state — before I could actually just, like, exist near them."

 What Actually Happened at the Potluck